allkib/mercado-la-riqueza/README.md

-# Mercado La Riqueza - Grocery Store Website
+# Mercado La Riqueza by Monica Haque, Inc. - Grocery Store Website

 A modern, responsive website for Mercado La Riqueza by Monica Haque, Inc. - a fresh produce grocery store in Mount Vernon, New York.